 If you want to bring any food to share after the race, you can drop this off at the start as well.

-There will be announcements before each start.
+There will be announcements for all runners approximately 10 minutes before race start.

 Getting back to your car: There are always plenty of runners and volunteers willing to give someone a ride back down the mountain.
 If you need a ride, let us know in advance, or let us know when you finish the race.
+We anticipate having a van again in 2021 BUT, as it is a 2 hour round trip, we will likely only have 1 or 2 trips total back to the start.
+If you need a ride, PLEASE come prepared to hang out for a while, possibly several hours.
+Let's be honest...it WILL be quite a while!

 The race is available as a 2- or 3-person relay.
 Since relay teams sign up as a group, and not individually, this option gives you more flexibility in case you cannot find a third team member, or if one person has to drop out before the race.
 We will NOT have a separate 2-person relay team division, however.
+We ask that you exchange at the designated relay exchange zones, but we also won't be policing this.
+Our biggest goal is that runners safely make it to the finish line and we are aware that may mean race day changes.
+Our biggest concern regarding relay teams is that every step of the course is completed ON FOOT by one runner from the team. (i.e.: no car-hopping down the course!)

 Approximate mileage per relay leg: